Kamran Ghulam: Youth career

+Domestic career

 In December 2020, during the 2020–21 Quaid-e-Azam Trophy, he became the first cricketer to score 1,000 runs in a single season of the Quaid-e-Azam Trophy, since the tournament was revamped the previous year.
 Later the same month, he was shortlisted as one of the Domestic Cricketers of the Year for the 2020 PCB Awards.

-In January 2021, in the final of the 2020–21 Quaid-e-Azam Trophy, he scored a century in the second innings of the match, and also broke the record for the most runs scored in a single edition of the tournament.
+In January 2021, in the final of the Quaid-e-Azam Trophy, he scored a century in the second innings of the match, and also broke the record for the most runs scored in a single edition of the tournament.
 Following the final, he was named as the Best Batsman of the tournament.
+He was then named in Khyber Pakhtunkhwa's squad for the 2020–21 Pakistan Cup.

+On 11 October 2021, in the final group match of the 2021–22 National T20 Cup, he scored his first century in T20 cricket, with an unbeaten 110 runs.

+International career

-In January 2021, he was named in Khyber Pakhtunkhwa's squad for the 2020–21 Pakistan Cup.
-Later the same month, he was named in Pakistan's Test squad for their series against South Africa.
+In January 2021, following his performance in the Quaid-e-Azam Trophy, declared the Best Batsman of the tournament, he was named in Pakistan's Test squad for their series against South Africa.

 In October 2021, he was named in the Pakistan Shaheens squad for their tour of Sri Lanka.
-On 11 October 2021, in the final group match of the 2021–22 National T20 Cup, he scored his first century in T20 cricket, with an unbeaten 110 runs.

 In November 2021, he was named in Pakistan's Test squad for their series against Bangladesh.

 In February 2022, he was named as a reserve player in Pakistan's Test squad for their series against Australia.

-International career

-Ghulam made his ODI debut against New Zealand in January 2023.
+On 13 January 2023, Ghulam made his ODI debut as a concussion substitute, against New Zealand at Karachi.

+On 13 October 2024, he was named in the squad for the remaining two fixtures of the three-match home Test series against England.
+Two days later, he made his Test debut at Multan, and became only the 13th Pakistan player to score a century in his first Test.

+On November 28, 2024, Ghulam scored his maiden ODI century against Zimbabwe in Bulawayo, crafting a 103 off 99 balls with 10 fours and 4 sixes.
+His innings anchored Pakistan to a total of 303/6, playing a pivotal role in their 99-run victory and 2-1 series win.

+On 19 December 2024, his innings of 63 off 32 led Pakistan to another ODI series win, against South Africa, in which he was announced Player of the Match.